janymuong/alx-system_engineering-devops/0x0B-ssh/ssh_guide/README.md

 For task 4; follow the instructions and based on task requirements and your **Puppet** knowledge.

 A quick overview:
-You're working on the system-wide SSH configuration file, path: `/etc/ssh/ssh_config` modify the file `/etc/ssh/ssh_config` using a puppet script.
+You're working on the system-wide SSH configuration file, path: `/etc/ssh/ssh_config` modify the file `/etc/ssh/ssh_config` using a Puppet script.
+Use `puppet-lint --fix` if necessary to fix syntax errors e.g. indents

 > Disable `PasswordAuthentication` and specify `IdentityFile`.